 Online proofreaders mostly work on word processing software and digital content.
-As such, a moderate level of computer and Internet knowledge is essential.
+A moderate level of computer and Internet knowledge is, therefore, essential.
 If, for example, you’re contracting someone to work on website content, potential candidates should know how to use hyperlinks.
-Basic knowledge of Microsoft Word and features, such as track changes, therefore, cannot be overemphasized.
+Therefore, you cannot overemphasize a basic knowledge of Microsoft Word and features, such as track changes.

 #4.
 Proactive and ask questions

 Did the proofreader seek clarification during the interview process?

 You want to know whether the candidate understands the project and the big picture.
 For instance, you may have a particular style guide which you want the contractor to follow, or have specific requirements for the project.

 That’s why it’s a good idea to hire expert proofreaders whose experiences fit your needs.
 Go for those who have worked on projects similar to yours.

 It should show in the proofreaders’ work that they take pride in the quality of their product.